To build or repair a car, you

 fissured glob of goo.
 There are

-individual differences, but the basic plan reliably emerges in
+individual differences, but the basic

 development, day in and day out.